Back to Products

 How does my data contribute to research?

-Your light pollution measurements contribute to global databases used by researchers studying environmental impacts of artificial lighting.
-This data helps inform lighting policies and conservation efforts to protect dark skies.
+Your measurements contribute to global databases used by researchers studying environmental impacts of artificial lighting, informing policies and conservation efforts.